 Zinc, selenium and iodine have a profound impact on thyroid status and metabolic rate.
 Your thyroid needs sufficient iodine and selenium to convert the thyroid hormone T4 into the metabolically active T3.

 Low zinc status is also associated with hypothyroidism.
 Make sure to get adequate amounts of these 3 powerhouses in your diet by eating fish and shellfish, using iodized salt and perhaps getting additional iodine from seaweed (i.e. kelp).
 Beef and oysters are great sources of zinc.
 Brazil nuts are valued for their extraordinary selenium content (and exquisite taste).
 If you don’t enjoy eating these foods consider supplementation.

 Tread carefully though.
 An increase in metabolic rate calls for more fuel (= calories) to cover the additional output.
 If you “artificially” ramp up your metabolism but fail to provide sufficient energy, you will crash.

 Your body is a highly adaptive organism.
-Don’t fool yourself thinking you can short-circuit biological principles that have kept us alive over millennia.
-The tools to a fast metabolism are your fork and knife, and a pair of dumbbells, not some diet elixir from the tropics.
+Don’t fool yourself thinking you can short-circuit biological principles that have kept us alive for millennia.
+The tools for a fast metabolism are your fork and knife, and a pair of dumbbells, not some diet elixir from the tropics.

 How to ignite your metabolism:

-- Eat more – No severe deficit, no macro restriction, high nutrient density, regular refeeds/ cheat meals
+- Eat more: No severe calorie deficit, no macro restriction, high nutrient density, regular refeeds/ cheat meals

 - Build some damn muscle

-- Lower systemic inflammation – Food selection, lifestyle
+- Lower systemic inflammation: Food selection, sufficient sunlight, lifestyle

 - Emphasize thyroid supporting foods in your diet